Synthetixio/SIPs/content/sccp/sccp-275.md

 # Motivation

-The main motivation is to lean against the increasing ETH skew in the debt pool, by reducing the chance that arbitrage bots would reverse sUSD to sETH trade flow with exchanges, rather than with bruning sETH to receive WETH from the wrapper.
+The main motivation is to lean against the increasing ETH skew in the debt pool, by increasing the chance that arbitrage bots would reverse sUSD to sETH trade flow imbalance in the curve pools with synth exchanges, rather than using the ETH wrapper.

 # Copyright